karock5345/aqs8server/readme.md

 - gUnicorn workers = 1 for production (because of the call Ticket function is not work when workers > 1)
 - Web Softkey (include Call Centre) waiting list can be hide by Admin, Support, Manager
 - Fixed bug : web User -> click 'Show All' only one hiden user per click
+- Disable Roche send SMS function (Send SMS to staff when new ticket issued)

 <h3 style="color:orange;">Version 8.2.0</h3>